drsteamroller/FortiObfuscateCLI/README.md

 Any files in any other subdirectory (or at the top level) will be exempted from obfuscation.

+## New Features

+- Now supports multiprocessing to cut down on runtime.
+Currently, it only affects files that are marked under fedwalk.
+By default, spawns 4 child processes on runtime, and can be changed with the --override=<num_procs> CLI arg, which is detailed in the -h output as well.
+  - Seeing a little over 50% reduction in time spent running with 4 child processes.
+Diminishing returns are expected around 8 spawned processes

 ## Why aren't all sensitive values getting scrubbed?

 This is best explained with what each menu option does